Bugle 4038 – Every Mushroom Cloud…

 Don't bring this show down with your pessimism.

+We will touch more on this in due course, Buglers.
 As you would already know, if you can remember the start of

-the show about a minute and a half ago, this is Bugle 4038, coincidentally, the final score in a thrilling best-of-three coin toss competition between Napoleon and himself over whether or not to invade Russia.
+the show about a minute and a half ago, this is Bugle 4038, coincidentally the final score in a thrilling best of three coin toss competition between Napoleon and himself over whether or not to invade Russia.

 He really wanted to build that giant snowman.

-We are recording on Friday, the 11th of August, 2017, meaning it is 33 years to the day since the same day in 1984 when President Ronald Reagan jokingly said in the sound check before his weekly address that we begin bombing in five minutes.
+We are recording on Friday the 11th of August 2017, meaning it is 33 years to the day since the same day in 1984 when President Ronald Reagan jokingly said in the sound check before his weekly address that we begin bombing in five minutes.

 almost sparking another global nuclear conflict.

+Also, in the bin, free audio emojis.
 Now, some very exciting emoji news has just broken today.

-I don't know if you've seen this, Harry and Chris, sitting there in the sound booth, but the Unicode Emoji Subcommittee have announced that as soon as June of next year, new emojis will be launched representing previously unimaginable persons, including the bald, the curly-haired, the ginger, and the aging.
+I don't know if you've seen this, Harry and Chris, sitting there in the sound booth, but the Unicode Emoji Subcommittee have announced that as soon as June of next year, new emojis will be launched representing previously unimogenable persons, including the bald, the curly-haired, the ginger, and the aging.

 At last, people like me, me, me, and me are being represented by the emoji industry.
+This is a huge breakthrough for humanity.

 And to mark this historic step forward in the art of human representation, we at the Bugle proudly offer you a selection of free audio emojis.